 The Board of Education will hold a regular meeting on June 9, at 6:00 p.m. in the High School Library.

-Ella Koopman (Class of '24) and Natalia DiPalma (Class od '25) had great seasons at SUNY Geneseo in flag football.
+Ella Koopman (Class of '24) and Natalia DiPalma (Class of '25) had great seasons at SUNY Geneseo in flag football.
 Ella was named the Offensive Player of the Year, and Natalia picked up Rookie of the Year.

 Koopman, a sophomore quarterback, threw for 2,631 yards and 32 touchdowns, while rushing for 922 yards on 189 carries and 10 more scores.
 She was tremendous in seven league games, throwing for 1,542 yards and 17 passing touchdowns, while rushing for 474 yards and five scores.